Volvo FH

 The Volvo FH is a heavy truck range manufactured by the Swedish company Volvo Trucks.
 It was originally introduced in late 1993 as the FH12 and FH16.
 FH stands for Forward control High entry, where numbers denominate engine capacity in litres.
 The FH range is one of the most successful truck series ever having sold more than 400,000 units worldwide.

 In September 2012, Volvo Trucks re-launched the Volvo FH with significant technology upgrades.

 History

-In late 1993 Volvo unveiled its replacement for the F cabover series in production for almost 15 years.
-The development of FH in what it appeared to be a clean sheet of paper design took seven long years.
-The development of the all-new design 12-litre engine with its overhead camshaft and electronic unit injectors technology placed Volvo among the world's leading engine designers.
+On September 1, 1993, Volvo unveiled its replacement for the F cabover series, which had been in production for almost 15 years.
+The development of the Volvo FH took seven years.
+The development of the all-new 12-litre engine with its overhead camshaft and electronic unit injector technology placed Volvo among the world's leading engine designers.

+The launch of the FH12 and FH16 marked the concomitant beginning of Volvo's new Global programme.
+One expressed goal of the FH and its new engine was moving towards the meeting of the Euro 6 Emission Standard.
+It is believed that one feature that set the FH apart from the competition at launch was the comfort; the FH met the standards of the time for engine power and wheel layouts, and paired with a level of comfort still appreciated today.

 First generation (1993–2002)

 There were two models, FH12 and FH16 which shared common cabs and chassis.
 The FH12 won "Truck of the year" award in 1994.
 The 16-litre engine, gearboxes, and the driveline were carried over from the previous generation, albeit with improvements and additional features including all-new Volvo engine management and its diagnostics for the D12A engine.